Monitoring programme FAQs

 Visa

-How does Visa identify users for its programs?
+How does Visa identify users for its programmes?

-Visa identifies merchants based on statement descriptor separated by market (that is, country) except in the EU where they evaluate each country’s volume in aggregate.
-For example, if you use several statement descriptors on a Canadian account, that account could get identified in monitoring programs multiple times if different statement descriptors exceed program thresholds.
-Further, if you also have a US account, the same statement descriptor can be identified twice if it exceeds program thresholds in each market.
-But if you have accounts in France and Ireland that both exceed program thresholds on the same descriptor, Visa would combine those accounts’ volume into one program identification as both accounts are in the EU.
+Visa identifies merchants based on statement descriptor separated by market (i.e. country), except in the EU, where they evaluate each country's volume in aggregate.
+For example, if you use several statement descriptors on a Canadian account, that account could get identified in monitoring programmes multiple times if different statement descriptors exceed programme thresholds.
+Furthermore, if you also have a US account, the same statement descriptor can be identified twice if it exceeds programme thresholds in each market.
+But if you had accounts in France and Ireland that both exceeded programme thresholds on the same descriptor, Visa would combine those accounts' volume into one programme identification as both accounts are in the EU.

-How does Visa calculate the rate for its Visa Dispute Monitoring Program (VDMP)?
+How does Visa calculate the rate for its Visa Dispute Monitoring Programme (VDMP)?

-Visa counts the total number of chargebacks raised within one month and divide this by the total number of payments captured in the same month.
+Visa counts the total number of chargebacks raised within one month and divides this by the total number of payments captured in the same month.
 For example, chargebacks reported in February are divided by the total number of sales captured in February.
 The original transaction date of the disputed payments does not factor into this equation.
-If you meet or exceed 100 disputes and a dispute-to-sales count ratio of .9% in a data month, you qualify for the program at the Standard level.
-If your account is outside of the US, CA, Europe, AU, or BR, only international transactions are counted.
+If you meet or exceed 100 disputes and a dispute-to-sales count ratio of 0.9% in a data month, you qualify for the programme at the Standard level.
+If your account is outside the US, CA, Europe, AU or BR, only international transactions are counted.
 Otherwise, both domestic and international transactions are included.

-How does Visa calculate the rate for its Visa Fraud Monitoring Program (VFMP)?
+How does Visa calculate the rate for its Visa Fraud Monitoring Programme (VFMP)?

-If your account is outside of the US, CA, Europe, AU, or BR, only international transactions are counted.
+If your account is outside the US, CA, Europe, AU or BR, only international transactions are counted.
 Otherwise, both domestic and international transactions are included.
-Visa counts the total dollar amount (USD) of TC40s raised within one month and divide this by the total dollar amount of payments captured in the same month.
+Visa counts the total dollar amount (USD) of TC40s raised within one month and divides this by the total dollar amount of payments captured in the same month.
 For example, TC40 volume reported in February is divided by the total dollar amount of sales captured in February.
-The date the fraudulent payments were captured does not factor into this equation.
-If you meet or exceed 75,000 USD in fraud volume and a fraud-to-sales volume ratio of .9% in a data month, you qualify for the program at the Standard level.
+The date on which the fraudulent payments were captured is not factored into this equation.
+If you meet or exceed US$75,000 in fraud volume and a fraud-to-sales volume ratio of 0.9% in a data month, you qualify for the programme at the Standard level.

-How does Visa calculate the rate for its Visa Fraud Monitoring Program-3DS (VFMP-3DS)?
+How does Visa calculate the rate for its Visa Fraud Monitoring Programme-3DS (VFMP-3DS)?

-This program applies only to US-based users.
-Visa counts the total dollar amount (USD) of TC40s raised within one month and divide this by the total dollar amount of payments captured in the same month.
+This programme only applies to US-based users.
+Visa counts the total dollar amount (USD) of TC40s raised within one month and divides this by the total dollar amount of payments captured in the same month.
 For example, 3DS volume that received TC40s reported in February is divided by the total dollar amount of 3DS sales captured in February.
-The date the fraudulent payments were captured does not factor into this equation.
-If you meet or exceed 75,000 USD in domestic 3D Secure-authenticated (3DS) fraud volume and a fraud-to-sales volume ratio of 0.9% in a reporting month, you qualify.
+The date on which the fraudulent payments were captured is not factored into this equation.
+If you meet or exceed US$75,000 in domestic 3D Secure-authenticated (3DS) fraud volume and a fraud-to-sales volume ratio of 0.9% in a reporting month, you qualify.

-I received an Early Warning from Visa; am I in the program now?
+I received an Early Warning from Visa; am I in the programme now?

 An Early Warning from Visa is just that: a warning.
-While you’re not officially in the program, you should still work towards bringing your rate down below 0.65% which is the limit to enter Visa’s Fraud Monitoring Program (VFMP).
+While you aren't officially in the programme, you should still work towards bringing your rate down below 0.65%, which is the limit to enter Visa's Fraud Monitoring Programme (VFMP).

 How can I estimate my chargeback rate?